 Free time: VIDEOKE TIME!

 06:00 Departure from Calayan.
 Breakfast by the boat (Chip in)

 10:00 Arrived at Sampaloc, Manila (long hour of travel due to traffic)

 Video was taken by Ramed Hizole Recto of Go PH Travel and Tours

-Big thanks to Go PH Travel and Tours (AE, Jepoy, and Ramed) for inviting us in this adventure of a lifetime, to the whole team, to the municipality of Calayan Island, our tour guide (Kuya Eric) and the locals of the island.
+Big thanks to Go PH Travel and Tours (AE, Jepoy, and Ramed) for inviting us on this adventure of a lifetime, to the whole team, to the municipality of Calayan Island, our tour guide (Kuya Eric), and the locals of the island.
 Hope to see you all again soon!